 Course Map: SLO 3 is assessed in EDUC 4080, Applications of Teaching Literacy in the Elementary Classroom and EDUC 4230, Teaching Methods in Numeracy and Mathematical Practices in Elementary School.
 These courses were previously taken the semester before student teaching.
-Now, these courses taken during the final year in the program as part of the yearlong residency.
+Now, these courses are taken during the final year in the program as part of the yearlong residency.

-Departmental Student Learning Goal Program Student Learning Outcome Model professional behaviors and Candidates will model behaviors and characteristics. characteristics that are professional (Dispositional Evaluation) and ethical.
+Departmental Student Learning Goal Program Student Learning Outcome Model professional behaviors and Candidates will model behaviors and characteristics.
+(Dispositional Evaluation) characteristics that are professional and ethical. anu eunical.